hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

   # make sure that no Survey-In is running
   ubxtool -z CFG-TMODE-MODE,0 | grep UBX-ACK-ACK:

-  # reference cooridnates set to ECEF
+  # reference coordinates set to ECEF
   ubxtool -z CFG-TMODE-POS_TYPE,0 | grep UBX-ACK-ACK:

   # position of the base station , unit is cm
   # 48.1493013022 16.2838442507 288.08
+  # make sure that there is the exact position of the base station
   ubxtool -z CFG-TMODE-ECEF_X,409252331 | grep UBX-ACK-ACK:
   ubxtool -z CFG-TMODE-ECEF_Y,119548502 | grep UBX-ACK-ACK:
   ubxtool -z CFG-TMODE-ECEF_Z,472818312 | grep UBX-ACK-ACK: